cube-js/cube/docs/content/Deployment/Production-Checklist.md

 ### Redis Sentinel

 Redis Sentinel support via ioredis was recently added.
-In order to activate this feature, set the `CUBEJS_REDIS_USE_IOREDIS` environment variable to `true` and then set `CUBEJS_REDIS_SENTINEL` to allow Cube.js to connect to Redis Sentinel.
+In order to activate this feature, set the `CUBEJS_REDIS_USE_IOREDIS` environment variable to `true` and then set `CUBEJS_REDIS_SENTINEL` to to the address and port (`host:port`) to allow Cube.js to connect to Redis Sentinel. `REDIS_URL` environment variable should not be set in this case.

 <!-- prettier-ignore-start -->
 [[warning | Note]]